-- 5.4 The Guided Busway receipt of £30m (excludes £3m contribution towards legal fees), which was forecast to come in 2014/15, is now reflected in 2013/14.
-The projection of the Capital Financing Requirement (CFR) as at 31st March 2014 has fallen by £30m since the budget was set in February, due to capital programme slippage.
-This has reduced the Council's need to borrow by approximately £60m, which was budgeted at a rate of 4.2% (long term borrowing rate). - 5.5 Due to the long term nature of borrowing decisions and the budgetary impact of servicing debt in future years, other factors including interest rate projections, capital expenditure plans and projections of the Capital Financing Requirement are taken into consideration when deciding when and how much to borrow.
+5.4 The Guided Busway receipt of £30m (excludes £3m contribution towards legal fees), which was forecast to come in 2014/15, is reflected in 2013/14 and was received on 30th January 2014.
+The projection of the Capital Financing Requirement (CFR) as at 31st March 2014 has fallen since the budget was set in February, due to capital programme slippage.
+This has reduced the Council's need to borrow by approximately £60m, which was budgeted at a rate of 4.2%

+(long term borrowing rate).

+5.5 Due to the long term nature of borrowing decisions and the budgetary impact of servicing debt in future years, other factors including interest rate projections, capital expenditure plans and projections of the Capital Financing Requirement are taken into consideration when deciding when and how much to borrow.